EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

-Go ahead and do the same for the other two, and try again to POST a repeated make name via the Swagger UI.
+Go ahead and do the same for the other two controllers, and try again to POST a repeated make name via the Swagger UI.
 You should see this now instead:

 ![HTTP 409 Conflict](dotnet-5-web-api/http-409-conflict.png)